neuronlabs/neuron/README.md

 * `class` - contains `github.com/neuronlabs/errors` class instances used by the neuron-core package.
 * `repository` - is a package used to store, get and register the repositories nad their factories.
 * `log` - is the logging interface for the neuron based applications.
-* `i18n` - is the neuron based application supported internationalization